What is an excluded driver?

 Risks of excluded drivers

-Except in certain states, auto insurance companies do not extend any coverage to a named excluded driver.
-This means that any property damage, bodily injury, or personal injury protection coverage is null when the excluded driver is behind the wheel, and you may find yourself on the hook for any and all losses.
+One of the biggest things to remember is that once you’ve excluded a driver from your policy, you cannot allow them to drive your vehicle under any circumstances.
+Doing so opens you (and them) up to personal liability, were they to be involved in an accident.

 Except in certain states, your car insurance company will not extend any coverage to a named excluded driver.
-This means that any property damage, bodily injury, or personal injury protection coverage is null when the excluded driver is behind the wheel, and you may find yourself on the hook for any and all losses.
+This means that any property damage, bodily injury, or coverage is null when the excluded driver is behind the wheel, and you could be on the hook for any and all losses.

 What if an excluded driver has their own insurance?